 There are a ton of places to live in Jersey City.
 It can be challenging to pick the best place to live for you and your family.
 In this post, we will take a look at some of the best places to live in Jersey City.
 We will consider location, price, safety, income, and local amenities (like restaurants, shops, etc.) Below are a few of the greatest places to live for you and your family.
 Of course, there are many other neighborhoods and areas in Jersey City to move to, so consider hiring a real estate agent if you can not decide where to go.
 Some local relators include Harveer Singh from Howard Hanna Rand Realty or Kamran Mirza from BLVD Real Estate.

-The Waterfront in ranked #1 place to live in Jersey City by a landslide.
+The Waterfront is ranked #1 place to live in Jersey City by a landslide.
 It is also ranked #1 waterfront in the entire state of NJ as well.
 This area has tons of shops and restaurants that will keep your family busy and happy.
 It also has tons of parks, fitness centers, recreational areas, and grocery stores.
 It’s truly an area filled with everything you could ever need within a short distance.

 Crimes rates are very low – at 60% less than any other place in JC.
-Employment rate and income level are quite high, public education receives a solid B+, and the housing market is 10% higher than the rest of JC.
-However, cost of living is quite high compared to the rest of the state.
+The employment rate and income level are quite high, public education receives a solid B+, and the housing market is 10% higher than the rest of JC.
+However, the cost of living is quite high compared to the rest of the state.
 JC is 8% higher than the state average in living costs.
 Best of all, JC waterfront is a stunning location, with many condos and apartments having views of the water and the NYC skyline.